rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

 In one way, the compiler could not compile itself, but relied on a Bash script for gluing things together.
-It would call the `rlmeta.py` compiler for certain tasks and use Bash and Python for other parts.
+It would call the `rlmeta.py` compiler for certain tasks and use Bash and Python for other tasks.

-As you have already seen, the new version of RLMeta compiles itself like this:
+As we have already seen, the new version of RLMeta compiles itself like this:

     python rlmeta.py \
         --embed SUPPORT src/support.py \